VarinR/Atmospheric-Science/README.md

 - Identified the ideal CAPE range for precipitation, which falls between 250 and 1500 J/Kg.
 - Noted a decrease in precipitation beyond 1500 J/Kg CAPE.

+### First Notebook (Tropics_2.ipynb)

+#### Objectives

+The goal of the second notebook was to examine how CAPE evolves during a top 5% precipitation period.
+The analysis involved producing a time series illustrating the evolution of CAPE and precipitation over an 18-day period, with day 9 representing the day of maximum precipitation.

+#### Key Findings

+Key findings from the second notebook include:

+- Observation that the maximum CAPE occurs before the maximum precipitation, indicating a lead time in CAPE changes.
+- Recognition that a significant portion of CAPE is utilized during the day of maximum precipitation, resulting in a noticeable dip in CAPE.